Individual learners and use of HEAT services

 - where you successfully apply to participate, this information allows us to create a record of you on our database to comply with our Safeguarding Policy to keep you (or your child/dependent) safe;

 - track future outcomes of event participants, including applications to Higher Education Institutions;

 - monitor and research activities including (but not limited to) evaluation of the impact of events/activities;

 - produce statistics, including event application and participation numbers, and participant outcomes; and

 - provide relevant and appropriate information to the individual’s nominated school or college to update their pupil records.

 - send you additional information about The University of Leicester, as well as helpful resources relating to applying to Higher Education by email.

-The Future Students Office and third parties with whom we share data may publish anonymised or aggregated data based on personal information from event applicants and/or participants, including analysis and research utilising this data.
+The UK Student Recruitment and Outreach team and third parties with whom we share data may publish anonymised or aggregated data based on personal information from event applicants and/or participants, including analysis and research utilising this data.
 No information that could identify you will be published.
 An exception to this only applies to the individual’s nominated school or college whom personal information will be shared on the basis of updating their individual student records.

 What is the legal basis for processing the data?

 The legal basis through which data will be processed is for the performance of a task in the public interest which is set out in the UK GDPR Article 6.1(e) and s8(c) of the Data Protection Act 2018.